vikeshdas/web_dev_python/README.md

 # web_dev_python

 This is a web application  developed using the django framework.I have use mysql database.
-I have explained all the routes . <br><br><br>
+I have explained all the routes .To handle request concurrently i have used Gunicorn server. <br><br><br>

 **Client**<br>
 Our application operates on a subscription-based model, which means clients pay a periodic fee to access its features and services.
 One of the key features of our application is the     ability for clients to create and manage multiple user accounts under a single subscription.
 This flexibility allows organizations and teams to efficiently use our application.Below     seciton explain about all Routes for user